NicMcPhee/web-sockets-example/THUNDER_CLIENT.md

 ## Use Thunder Client to explore API output

-To use Thunder Client (once it's installed), open it from the sidebar.
+To use Thunder Client (once the extension is installed in VS Code), open it from the sidebar.
 The icon is a circle with a lightning bolt in the middle.

 <img src = "https://user-images.githubusercontent.com/32685970/214179360-2ab176da-dc4f-43f8-8519-4ade1660ef89.png" height = 300 />